 One of the main selling points of multi-sport events is their ability to bring athletes and people together to share their cultures.
 Nowhere does it say the sharing of culture has to be solely about the good parts.

-Another example from these Games is athletes from Venezuela, who have been able to raise awareness of the economic and political crisis in their country, which has led to around four million people leaving the nation in recent years.
+Another example from these Games are athletes from Venezuela, who have been able to raise awareness of the economic and political crisis in their country, which has led to around four million people leaving the nation in recent years.

 “I feel very happy to give this victory to Venezuela," fencer Jesus Limardo said after competing in the men’s épée final against his brother Rubén.